Where To Eat In Wrigleyville

 What’s that place with all the goofy sh*t on the walls?
 She-nannigans?
 Are we talking about She-nannigans?
 Nope, just Cozy Noodles & Rice, the neighborhood Thai favorite with all sorts of toys and decorations.
 Get any of the noodles or curry dishes and you’ll be good to go, either in the restaurant or back at home on your couch.

 Here’s the thing—when you can get yourself some Al’s only a few blocks away from the stadium, it’s tough not to.
 Yes, it’s one of the franchised stores, but it’s good.
-Plus, not much sounds better after drinking beer than a cheap Italian beef with giardiniera, or a Chicago dog dragged through the garden.
+Plus, not much sounds better after drinking beer than an Italian beef with giardiniera, or a Chicago dog dragged through the garden.

-Sheffield’s Beer and Wine Garden has everything that makes Chicago great when it’s nice out—wine and craft beer, solid food (in this case, BBQ), and an excellent outdoor area - all in one place.
-Make sure to take advantage before we’re all freezing our asses off again.
+Sheffield’s Beer and Wine Garden has everything that makes Chicago great when it’s nice out—wine and craft beer, solid food (in this case, BBQ), and an excellent outdoor area, all in one place.
+Make sure to take advantage before we’re all freezing our a**es off again.

-There’s been an influx of casual crab and seafood boil spots, and Lowcountry is one of them.
+There’s been an influx of casual crab and seafood boil spots over the past few years, and Lowcountry is one of them.
 The space is super low-key, so feel free to get your hands dirty with a bag of shrimp, crab, and crawfish at one of the picnic benches.
 Fried Oreos and beignets for dessert are also a smart idea.
 This is another great choice for a group that wants to eat something besides sandwiches and hot dogs.